-If we want to believe that there is a higher being and refuse to go beyond that point of belief, He will work with us and provide blessings within that realm of belief.
+If we want to believe that there is a higher being and refuse to go beyond that point of belief, He will work with us and provide blessings within or limit to that realm of belief.
 He did for me.
 He blessed me and aided me in all stages of my way to Him.

 I was open to the truth, willing to accept anything that I was told about God.
 I was thirsty for information.
 I was ready for Islam

 Finding all the information that I could on the computer about Islam, I decided to check on some books about Islam that would provide me further information at the school library.
 Unfortunately, at that time there existed no public library within my range of travel of which I was aware.
 I am sure there was no Qur’an in the library at that time either, but I searched.